Published summary

 Carryover from prior days

-Yesterday's prompt asked "What did you learn today that you want to remember?".
-Many people would likely carry the same story forward, but this prompt changes the frame: instead of simply revisiting the prior angle, it invites naming the detail or realization that kept echoing after the day moved on.
+Yesterday's Question asked "What did you learn today that you want to remember?".
+Many people would likely carry the same story forward, but this Question changes the frame: instead of simply revisiting the prior angle, it invites naming the detail or realization that kept echoing after the day moved on.

 Nearby summaries